-Okay, so you’ve done your research and discussed your options with your family, and consulted with your trusted real estate agent.
+Okay, so you’ve done your research, discussed your options with your family, and consulted with your trusted real estate agent.
 You know what type of mortgage loan or program to apply for and what amount of down payment you can afford.

 Now what?
 How and when do you actually make the down payment?

-The down payment is made in two installments.
-The first one, which is a smaller portion of the down payment, is the earnest money — essentially a monetary show of good faith to the seller once the offer is accepted and the home purchase contract is signed.
+The down payment is typically made in two installments.
+The first one, which is a smaller portion of the down payment, is the earnest money — the monetary show of good faith to the seller we mentioned earlier.
+You’ll pay this once the offer is accepted and the home purchase contract is signed.